Cathrineee/airspace-hugo/exampleSite/content/english/about/_index.md

 ---
-title: "About Our Company"
+title: About ME
-description: "this is meta description"
+description: This is Catherine
-draft: false
-bg_image: "images/featue-bg.jpg"
+bg_image: images/ID.jpeg
+draft: true

 ---
+This is Zhilin (Catherine) Zhou, currently a second-year Math student at University of Waterloo.
+I'm planning to transfer into Data Science major this fall.